unbolt/ritual.sh/content/about/index.md

         </h2>

         <p>
-          I&#8217;ve been a keen photographer for many years.
+          I've been a keen photographer for many years.
 Currently I shoot with a Fujifilm X-T5, mainly with the 16-55mm f2.8.
 I also have the 70-300 f4-5.
-I&#8217;m making some effort to post my photos to <a href="https://www.instagram.com/ritualphotos/" target="_blank" rel="noreferrer noopener">instagram</a> more frequently.
+I'm making some effort to post my photos to <a href="https://www.instagram.com/ritualphotos/" target="_blank" rel="noreferrer noopener">instagram</a> more frequently.
         </p>

         <div class="wp-block-jetpack-instagram-gallery wp-block-jetpack-instagram-gallery__grid wp-block-jetpack-instagram-gallery__grid-columns-3 is-stacked-on-mobile" style="grid-gap: 10px; --latest-instagram-posts-spacing: 10px;">